 - 7.3 As part of their jobs staff need to build strong relationships with colleagues across the NHS and in other sectors.
 These relationships can be hard to define as they may often fall in the category of indirect interests.
 They are unlikely to be directed by any formal process or managed via any contractual means it can be as simple as having informal access to people in senior positions. - 7.4 However, loyalty interests can influence (or be seen to influence) decision making.
 Conflicts of interest can arise when decision making is influenced subjectively through association with colleagues or organisations out of loyalty to the relationship they have, rather than through an objective process.
 The scope of loyalty interests is potentially huge, so judgement is required for making declarations. - 7.5 The above categories are not exhaustive, and each situation must be considered on a case-by-case basis.
 Where individuals are unsure whether a situation falling outside of the above categories may give potential for a conflict of interest, they should seek advice from the ICB's Governance Lead or the ICB's Conflicts of Interest Guardian.
-If in doubt, the individual concerned should assume the existence of a conflict of interest and ensure that it is managed appropriately, rather than ignore it.
+If in doubt, the individual concerned should assume the existence of a conflict of interest and ensure that it is managed appropriately, rather than ignore it. - 7.6 Examples of each of the above categories of interest are provided at Appendix C.

 1 A common-sense approach should be applied to the term 'close association'.
-Such an association might arise, depending on the circumstances, through relationships with close family members and relatives, close friends and associates, and business partners
+Such an association might arise, depending on the circumstances, through relationships with close family members and relatives, close friends and associates, and business partners.